orefalo/g2/README.md

 ##Panic!

 It happened to all of us.
-You try a new command (like a rebase) and things don't work as expected: git complains on every commit attempt, the prompt shows a weird stauts.
+You try a new command (like a rebase) and things don't work as expected: git complains on every commit attempt, the prompt shows a weird status.
 Suddenly, you feel the urgency to hunt an expert advise: you start hunting the closest git-master: bad luck he's not around!
 In fact there is no-one to help you!
 "Damn it !
 I wish I never run that command!", you start pulling your hairs and screaming "CVS was so much bettttttter!"

 Well, you are panicking… and we built a command especially for you: `g panic`